jitendrabhamare/UCSDGraphs/README.md

 # UCSDGraphs

 ## Introduction
-The project is part of MOOC course **'[Advanced Data Structures in Java](https://www.coursera.org/learn/advanced-data-structures)'** under Specialization 'Object Oriented Java Programming: Data Structures and Beyond' offered by University of California, San Diego.
+The project is part of MOOC course '[Advanced Data Structures in Java](https://www.coursera.org/learn/advanced-data-structures)' under Specialization **'Object Oriented Java Programming: Data Structures and Beyond'** offered by University of California, San Diego.
 The aim of the project is to build a map application with the ability to provide and visualize routes from one point to another in a map.

 GUI Application developed in the MOOC Course and starter code authored by UCSD MOOC Team: Mia Minnes, Christine Alvarado, Leo Porter, Alec Brickner and Adam Setters.
+Additionally, a runnable JavaFX program which will help to test and demonstrate the implementations.

 ## Overview
 - The code being developed is what’s called **“back-end”** code, in that I worked with road data, but not directly with the front-end interface.
 The ideas is to implement **Graph Algorithms** that fit firmly into this back-end functionality.
 However, a front end map interface that uses the Google Maps API is provided.